AleksandrRiabov/module-2-challenge/README.md

 ## Description

-This is repo with my personal portfolio web page source code.
-On the page you can find some information about me, have a look at the projects I've createrd in the past and stack of thechnologies I've use.
-Also you can view my CV / Resume.
+This is repo with my portfolio web page source code.
+On the page, you can find some information about me, have a look at the projects I've created in the past and the stack of technologies I've used.
+Also, you can view my CV / Resume.

 :point_right: [Go to Portfolio](https://aleksandrriabov.github.io/module-2-challenge/) :point_left: